gtRZync/local-chat/README.md

 - Verify both users are logged in
 - Check server console for connection status
 - Ensure correct `receiver_user_id` is used
+- Check if messages are being saved to `data/database.json`

+### **Contacts not showing up**
+- Ensure both users are connected to the server
+- Contacts appear automatically when users connect
+- Check `data/database.json` for conversation entries
+- Try refreshing the chat list view

+### **Message history not loading**
+- Verify conversation exists in `data/database.json`
+- Check that messages array contains message objects
+- Ensure timestamps are in correct format: `YYYY-MM-DDTHH:MM:SS`

 ---